-Light all of the burners and the stove.
+Light all of the burners on the stove and turn on the oven.
 They should all work.
 If the RV you are looking at has removable propane bottles, it is not unusual to have a bit of air in the lines after having taken them off and refilled them.
 It may take a few seconds to light the first time, but after that they should light immediately when turned on.
 Note that some stoves may have electric ignition, while others require a match or a lighter to ignite the propane.

 Locate the fuse box for the RV.
 It is probably inside somewhere near where the shore power cord comes out of the RV.
 Do you see any black, soot-like marks?
 In what condition are the wires coming in?
 Do you see any melting or discoloration from heat?
 Do all of the wires look similar, or does it look like different styles of wires were added at a later date?

 If you suspect that new wires have been added, be sure to ask the seller why this was done.
 Go back and consult the coach manual and find out what size fuses should be in place (many are commonly 15 amp).
 If the fuses present exceed what the manual states they should be, then something was likely blowing that fuse.
 Having higher amperage ratings on fuses is a dangerous situation.
 Fuses (and circuit breakers) are safety devices meant to blow or trip to stop electrical current in a dangerous situation.
 Find out all you can from the seller about what you see that looks suspicious.